Pedri guides Barca past Villarreal to 11-point Liga lead

 Barcelona fashioned a superb team move, finished off by the 20-year-old midfielder for his fourth goal in seven games across all competitions.

-Jose Luis Morales should have levelled for Villarreal but did not connect well with a volley after Andreas Christensen deflected Yeremy Pino's pass into his path.
+Jose Luis Morales should have levelled for Villarreal but did not connect well with a volley and later fired wide when through on goal.

 The hosts, who beat Real Madrid in January, were willing to attack the leaders and it led to an entertaining battle which ebbed and flowed from end to end.